jhvreddy/AWS-Cloud-Practitioner/README.md

 - The EC2 Instance Savings Plans are a good option if you need flexibility in your Amazon EC2 usage over the duration of the commitment term.
 You have the benefit of saving costs on running any EC2 instance within an EC2 instance family in a chosen Region (for example, M5 usage in N. Virginia) regardless of Availability Zone, instance size, OS, or tenancy. **The savings with EC2 Instance Savings Plans are similar to the savings provided by Standard Reserved Instances.**
 - Unlike Reserved Instances, however, you don't need to specify up front what EC2 instance type and size (for example, m5.xlarge), OS, and tenancy to get a discount.
 Further, you don't need to commit to a certain number of EC2 instances over a 1-year or 3-year term.
 Additionally, the EC2 Instance Savings Plans don't include an EC2 capacity reservation option.

+**`Spot Instances`** Spot Instances are ideal for workloads with flexible start and end times, or that can withstand interruptions.
+Spot Instances use unused Amazon EC2 computing capacity and offer you cost savings at up to 90% off of On-Demand prices.

+Suppose that you have a **background processing job that can start and stop as needed** (such as the data processing job for a customer survey).
+You want to start and stop the processing job without affecting the overall operations of your business.
+If you make a Spot request and Amazon EC2 capacity is available, your Spot Instance launches.
+However, if you make a Spot request and Amazon EC2 capacity is unavailable, the request is not successful until capacity becomes available. **The unavailable capacity might delay the launch of your background processing job.**

+After you have launched a Spot Instance, if capacity is no longer available or demand for Spot Instances increases, your instance may be interrupted.
+This might not pose any issues for your background processing job.
+However, in the earlier example of developing and testing applications, you would most likely want to avoid unexpected interruptions.
+Therefore, choose a different EC2 instance type that is ideal for those tasks.

+**`Dedicated hosts`**
+Dedicated Hosts are physical servers with Amazon EC2 instance capacity that is fully dedicated to your use.

+You can use your existing per-socket, per-core, or per-VM software licenses to help maintain license compliance.
+You can purchase On-Demand Dedicated Hosts and Dedicated Hosts Reservations.
+Of all the Amazon EC2 options that were covered, Dedicated Hosts are the **most expensive**.

 Data and Application lives and runs in a Region, one of the first decision you get to make is which region to pick?